Try adjusting your search terms

 Yes, transportation services are part of the home care offerings.
 Caregivers can accompany residents to appointments, ensuring they have safe and reliable transport when needed.

 The focus of Stonehill At Home's services is to support older adults in aging in place, allowing them to enjoy the comfort of their own homes while receiving necessary assistance.
-Their comprehensive approach includes both non-medical and medical care options.

 Residents express a strong sense of community and happiness at Assisi Village, often highlighting the friendships they form and the care they receive from fellow residents and staff.
 Many feel blessed to be part of such a nurturing environment.